Ladder-Gaming-Network/rails_model/README.md

 [See Deployment Here](https://ladder-gaming.herokuapp.com/)

-Made with Ruby on Rails
+Made with Ruby on Rails.